 The remuneration for Directors is determined by resolution of the holder of Tetragon's voting shares.
-Currently, the Directors' annual fee is \$125,000 in compensation for service on the Board of Directors of Tetragon.
+From 1 January 2024, the Directors' annual fee is \$150,000 in compensation for service on the Board of Directors of Tetragon (2023: \$125,000).
 The Directors have the option to elect to receive shares in Tetragon instead of the fee.
 The Directors affiliated with the holder of Tetragon's voting shares have waived their entitlement to a fee.
 The Directors are entitled to be repaid by Tetragon for all travel, hotel and other expenses reasonably incurred by them in the discharge of their duties.
 None of the Directors has a contract with Tetragon providing for benefits upon termination of employment.

 On 1 January 2020, the Independent Directors were awarded 24,490 shares each in Tetragon which vested on 31 December 2022.
 The fair value of the award, as determined by the share price on grant date of \$12.25 per share, is \$300,000 per Independent Director.
 In November 2022, a further 7,724 shares were awarded to each Independent Director with one-third of the shares vesting on 31 December 2023, 31 December 2024, and 31 December 2025.
 The fair value of the award, as determined by the relevant share price of \$9.71 per share, is \$75,000 per Independent Director.
-The Independent Directors have deferred the settlement of all the awards to the earlier of five years from the vesting date or separation from service with Tetragon.
+With respect to Director compensation from 1 January 2024, a further award of 10,122 shares was made to each Independent Director with 5,061 shares vesting on each of 31 December 2024 and 31 December 2025.
+The fair value of the award as determined by the relevant share price of \$9.88 per share is \$100,000 per Independent Director.
+The Independent Directors have deferred the settlement of all the awards to earlier of three to five years from the vesting date and/or separation from service with the Fund.